Mabel Vernon: Early life and education

-Mabel Vernon was born on September 19, 1883, in Wilmington, Delaware.
+Mabel Vernon was born on September 19, 1883, in Wilmington, Delaware, to George Washington Vernon (1820-1901) an editor and publisher of the Wilmington Daily Republican, and Mary Vernon, née Hooton (1843-1933).
 She graduated from Wilmington Friends School in 1901.
 She went on to attend Swarthmore College where she was a year ahead of Alice Paul.
 Vernon graduated from Swarthmore in 1906.
-She then became a teacher at Radnor High School in Wayne, Pennsylvania where she taught Latin and German.
+She then became a teacher at Radnor High School in Wayne, Pennsylvania, where she taught Latin and German.

-Organizing for woman suffrage
+Organizing for women's suffrage

 Vernon attended the 1912 convention of the National American Woman Suffrage Association, where she was an usher.
 She was the first paid organizer that Alice Paul recruited.
 Vernon joined Lucy Burns and Paul as part of NAWSA's Congressional Committee to organize the Woman Suffrage Parade of 1913 that was to occur the following March where it would coincide with the inauguration of Woodrow Wilson.
 During the Summer of 1913, Vernon and Edith Marsden campaigned for suffrage in Rhode Island, New Jersey, and Long Island.

 In 1914, Vernon organized for the Congressional Union, travelling through the Southwestern United States and making her way north through California before arriving in Nevada.
 An accomplished fundraiser, she assisted Anne Martin in Nevada, who was working for NAWSA on a referendum campaign.
 After Martin got into a debate with Senator Key Pittman, Anna Howard Shaw wrote her an angry letter accusing her of being duped by Vernon and the CU.
-Late in 1915, Vernon organized greeting parades ahead of Sara Bard Field, who was driving a petition with 500,000 signatures across the United States to be presented to President Woodrow Wilson in Washington D.C.
+Late in 1915, Sara Bard Field drove a petition with 500,000 signatures supporting the 19th Amendment across the United States to be presented to President Woodrow Wilson in Washington, D.C.
+Along the route, Vernon acted as an organizing advance woman, preparing dignitaries, press, and women groups in over 100 communities to welcome the tour and sign the petition.
+According to the Women's Heritage Museum's Newsletter, "The petition demonstrated the spirit, will, and ability of Western women voters to elect or defeat members of a political party," One of the first stops of the petition tour was Salt Lake City where Vernon, with the help of Elsie Lancaster, another NWP member, laid the groundwork for Alice Paul to organize a Congressional Union branch in Utah.

 At a June 1916 convention in Chicago, women from states that had granted them the right to vote gathered to form the National Woman's Party.
 The Democratic Party had adopted a suffrage plank that advocated state's rights to choose suffrage, but continued to block national suffrage.
 Frustrated with the situation, Vernon interrupted President Woodrow Wilson during a speech he was giving at the dedication of the Labor Temple in Washington on July 4, querying, "Mr. President, if you sincerely desire to forward the interests of all the people, why do you oppose the national enfranchisement of women?"
 Wilson dismissed the question and when Vernon repeated the question again later, police ordered her to leave the meeting.